graphcore/examples/applications/tensorflow/sales_forecasting/README.md

-# Graphcore benchmarks: sales forecasting
+# Graphcore example applications: sales forecasting
 This README describes how to run a sales forecasting machine learning model on Graphcore's IPUs.

 ## Overview